bitst0rm-pub/Formatter/README.md

     // Any environment variables like PATH, PYTHONPATH, GEM_PATH, TMPDIR etc.
     // can be added here.
     // This option is similar to running 'export PYTHONPATH="/path/to/my/site-packages"'
     // from terminal.
-But it is only temporary and will only apply
+But it is only temporary in the memory and will only apply
     // for the current formatting session.
     // Non-existent environment directories and files will be silently ignored.
     // This option can be ommitted, but for python and ruby you probably need